Learn About The Law

 § 75-10.
 Illinois Nursing Workforce Center.
 The purpose of the Illinois Nursing Workforce Center to address issues of supply and demand in the nursing profession, including issues of recruitment, retention, and utilization of nurse manpower resources.
 The General Assembly finds that the Center will enhance the access to and delivery of quality health care services by providing an ongoing strategy for the allocation of the State's resources directed towards nursing.
 Each of the following objectives shall serve as the primary goals for the Center:

-(1) To develop a strategic plan for nursing manpower in Illinois by selecting priorities that must be addressed.
+(1) To develop a strategic plan for nursing workforce in the State by selecting priorities to be addressed, including:

 (2) To convene various groups of representatives of nurses, other health care providers, businesses and industries, consumers, legislators, and educators to:

-(A) review and comment on data analysis prepared for the Center; and
+(A) review and comment on data analysis prepared by the Center; and

 (B) recommend systemic changes, including strategies for implementation of recommended changes.

-(3) To enhance and promote recognition, reward, and renewal activities for nurses in Illinois by:
+(3) To enhance and promote recognition, reward, and renewal activities for nurses in the State by:

 (A) proposing and creating reward, recognition, and renewal activities for nursing; and